Ramcr32/friday-AI/README.md

 # friday-AI
-it is a Artificial Intelligence like a iron man Jarvis an Friday
+it is a Artificial Intelligence like a iron man Jarvis or Friday